belle2/basf2/online_book/analysis/topoana.rst

    }

 In the card file, ``#``, ``%``, and the pair of ``{`` and ``}``, are used for commenting, prompting, and grouping, respectively.
-The first two, third, and last one items are set for the input, functionality, and output of the program, respectively.
+The first two items defines the input, the third one specifies the functionality, and the last one sets the name of the program's output.

 Below are some detailed explanations on these setting items.